department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/collab-cycle-docs/product-use-cases-template.md

   ## Use Case D

-* **Description - wrong breadcrumb links**
+* **Description - wrong breadcrumb links** TBD
   - User is on an article that belongs to X primary category.
 (One primary category is selected in the CMS for each article.)
-  - **TBD IA CONFIRMATION FROM MIKKI:** The breadcrumb should show: `Home > Resources and support > {Primary-category-label} > {Article H1}`  but doesn't show the correct path.
+The breadcrumb should show: `Home > Resources and support > {Primary-category-label} > {Article H1}`  but doesn't show the correct path.
+  - The user is on an 'all articles' landing page for a category.
+The breadcrumb should show: `Home > Resources and support > All articles in: {category-name}`  or if it is a tag landing page: `Home > Resources and support > All articles tagged: {tag-label}`
+  - The user is on an 'all articles' landing page for a tag.
+The breadcrumb should show: `Home > Resources and support > All articles tagged: {tag-label}`

 * **Link to designs**